Luc Lang

-Luc Lang (born 1956 in Suresnes) is a French writer, born in a working-class family.
+Luc Lang (born 1956 in Suresnes) is a French writer, born into a working-class family.

 Biography

-Lang attended literary preparatory classes: Upper Letters (Hypokhâgne) at the lycée Honoré-de-Balzac, then in Upper First (khâgne) at the lycée Jules Ferry and he showed a passion for work, theory, considered from a lyrical point of view.
+Lang attended literary preparatory classes: Upper Letters (Hypokhâgne) at the lycée Honoré-de-Balzac, then Upper First (khâgne) at the lycée Jules Ferry and showed a passion for work, theory, considered from a lyrical point of view.

-He teaches esthetics at the École nationale supérieure d'arts de Paris-Cergy.
+He teaches aesthetics at the École nationale supérieure d'arts de Paris-Cergy.